 Recipe by Bill Echols

-"Great sauce and very authentic.
+"Great sauce and very authentic enchiladas.
 If you want a hotter sauce, just add some cayenne pepper when it's done.
 Ancho and pasilla chile peppers are dried chiles, and may be available at your grocery store, or a Mexican market."

 Hmm.
 None of these ingredients are on sale today.

 Show ingredients on sale

 Save money at local stores when ingredients are on sale!

 Watch video tips and tricks

 Water to cover

 This sauce was wonderful!
 I added a jalapeño and it really turned out great.
 I browned the flour and onions a little longer than the recipe said to, just until they turned a reddish-brown.
 I also didn’t add as much stock as was mentioned in the recipe.
 I read the reviews saying it was too runny so I added it a little bit at a time.
 This was really a great sauce.
 I was looking for something other than the canned sauce and this hit the spot.
 It wasn’t too spicy so if you’re looking for spice, add a jalapeno or two.